Utilities: industry sector overview

 Always check individual employers' requirements.

-Neil Pullen, CEng FIMechE, is director of gas transmission asset management at National Grid.
+Thanks to Neil Pullen, CEng FIMechE, for his help with this article.
+Neil is director of gas transmission asset management at National Grid.
 He has a BEng in mechanical engineering from the University of Bristol.